STEP Home Students in Action Portal (SIA) Portal About STEP STEP Alumni About CSTEP CSTEP Alumni Day of Service Calendar of Events

 The following criteria have been developed to guide the planning and development of student research poster

-students and institutions desiring to participate in the poster presentation competition, only 2 posters from each institution will be accepted.
+students and institutions desiring to participate in the poster presentation competition, a maximum of 3 posters from each institution will be accepted.
 Poster abstracts will be accepted on a first come first serve basis until all the spaces have been filled.

 Institutions should not submit more than 3 abstracts for the poster competition.
-Institutions that exceed the submission limit will have all abstracts returned and be eliminated from the competition.
+Institutions that exceed the submission entries limit of THREE (3) will have ALL of its posters/abstracts eliminated from the competition.

 • A poster display is mandatory for the Student Research Poster Competition.